Our Team

 Partners

-Cycling Minds wouldn’t have been possible without the financial backing of our funders: Hexham Town Council, Northumberland County Council , Northumberland National Park, Sport England (through Cycling UK) and the Alpkit Foundation, and initial advice and help from numerous people including: Jordan Metters at Cycling UK; Deni Riach from Nature’s Living Room; Northumberland County Councillor, Suzanne Fairless-Aitken; Chip Ponsford from Heartwood; Recyke Y’ Bike, WATBike, and the team at Adapt NE among many others.
+Cycling Minds wouldn’t have been possible without the financial backing of our initial funders: Hexham Town Council, Northumberland County Council , Northumberland National Park, Sport England (through Cycling UK) and the Alpkit Foundation, and advice and help from numerous people including: Jordan Metters, formerly of Cycling UK; Deni Riach from Nature’s Living Room; Northumberland County Councillor, Suzanne Fairless-Aitken; Chip Ponsford from Heartwood; Recyke Y’ Bike, WATBike, and the team at Adapt NE among many others.

 Cycling Minds